iqlusioninc/tmkms/README.txsigner.md

 ## Transaction JSON format

-The KMS is configured to poll a particular HTTP endpoint for a JSON-formatted response containing a batch of Amino JSON transactions.
+The KMS is configured to periodically poll a specified HTTP endpoint of a Transaction Microservice you provide (NOTE: [HTTPS support] forthcoming!)
-(NOTE: HTTPS support forthcoming)

-The request must be an **HTTP POST**.
+The KMS will send an **HTTP POST** to the configured HTTP endpoint.
+It expects to receive a batch of [Amino JSON]-encoded transactions to be signed.

 Below is an example of the (tentative!)
 JSON format: